 Ceramic Artist Louise Brud resides in Calgary, AB.
 She received her Bachelor of Fine Arts Degree with Distinction in ceramics at the Alberta College of Art and Design.
 After graduating she turned her attention to a career in the art gallery, helping other artists showcase their work.
 After some year she realized her need and love of creating and returned to ceramics and began to focus on studio practices.
 This included years of glaze development in finding new and unique glaze and colour combinations.
 Her interest was in creating functional work that was tactile, decorative and artful.
 The design and pattern of nature has been her largest influence, and have inspired her decor.
 From this she has created her first series of work “Swirl”.
 The work consists of functional ware with the design of a textured swirl vortex and rich overlapping colours.
-She has now begun developing a new series of work “Spike.”
 She is a member of the Alberta Craft Council and the Alberta Potters Association.

 “I choose to create in clay for it has the potential to be anything.
 It begins as a lump from the earth that can be moulded, using my hands and fingers, into something that is useful in one’s world.
 This to me is a magical transformation.